-I met a french lady today, from Northern France.
-We had a lovely talk about France and french food.
-I lived and worked in France in the past, in Nancy for 3 months.
-It was great to chat to such a beautiful french lady.
+I ran into a lady today from Northern France and we chatted about France and French food.
+I have spent some time living and working in the North East of France, so it was great to chat to such a beautiful lady.

 For those of us who love cooking, it is easy to get carried away with the complexities of creating flavours and tastes, of cooking slow or fast, of whether we should chop, grind, blend or mince.

 Sometimes we forget that simplest is bestest.
 We no longer live in an age where the food is not fresh or of good quality and must be hidden with sauces and gravies, spices and herbs.

 We live in an age where we have access to food of incredible quality.